varigence/docs/bimlflex/setup/metadata-database-install.md

 ### Setting the Connection String

-Set up the databases through the **Setup BimlFlex** dialog
+Set up the databases through the **Setup BimlFlex** dialog.

 ![Setup BimlFlex Dialog Box](images/metadata-database-setup-dialog.png "Setup BimlFlex Dialog Box")

-Configure the connection string to point to the database instance where the database should be created
+Configure the connection string to point to the database instance where the database should be created.

 > [!NOTE]
 > Change the name of the databases from their defaults, **BimlFlex** and **BimlCatalog**, as needed